 The absolute ranking shall specify three categories of candidates:

-- the highest ranked candidates will be admitted and, if eligible and interested, awarded a scholarship
+- The highest ranked candidates will be admitted and, if eligible offered a scholarship.

-- the second level will be admitted and may enroll as self-financed students
+- The second level will be admitted as self-financed students.

 Disclaimer: Information relating to individuals (personal data) is collected and used in accordance with the Regulation (EC) N° 45/2001 of the European Parliament and of the Council of 18.12.2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data (OJ L8 of 12.1.2001, p.
 1).

 Personal data of students admitted to the programme will be sent to the Agency (Education, Audiovisual and Culture Executive Agency, Avenue du Bourget 1, J59, BE-1049 Brussels) and may be used by other bodies involved in the management of EMJMD acting as stakeholders of the programme (i.e. European Commission, Erasmus+ National Offices, EU Delegations, Erasmus Mundus Students and Alumni Association) in order to facilitate student access to the joint programme.
 More information is available at the following link: Privacy_statement_EMT.